FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-21.md

 ---
 Not sure if `initMod` is good name for that variable but couldn't think of a better name...

-Also in direct answer to the question, I think a single blank should be given preference, although I didn't implement it here because I wanted to move on to more exciting questions
+Also in direct answer to the question, I think a single blank should be given preference over a tab

 ## Final Code
 ```c